-Inflation is crippling many Americans’ budgets this year, making a traditional Thanksgiving feast a stretch for some.
+Inflation continues to cripple many Americans’ budgets this year, making a traditional Thanksgiving feast a stretch for some.
 Thankfully, at least two retailers are scaling back their Thanksgiving dinner cost.
 Aldi and Walmart each promise to price Thanksgiving staple items (including turkey!) at pre-inflation rates.
 In fact, some Walmart turkeys will be priced at under $1 per pound through Dec.
 26, making your Christmas and Hanukkah meal shopping less painful on your wallet, too.

 To get the latest money-saving hacks, make sure you download The Krazy Coupon Lady app.
 Be sure to check out how to get a free Thanksgiving turkey, meal delivery kits offering Thanksgiving dinner, and Ibotta’s free Thanksgiving meal hack so you can see all the ways to save this holiday season.

-You can view Walmart’s 2021-priced Thanksgiving items here.
+You can view Walmart’s 2022-priced Thanksgiving items here.

 Related: Looking to save more on Thanksgiving dinner?
 Here’s everything to know about the Ibotta free Thanksgiving meal hack.

-Aldi’s price reductions include not just Thanksgiving dinner favorites like turkey but also appetizers, beverages, desserts, and sides.
-Pies, brown-and-serve rolls, stuffing, macarons, mini quiches, prosciutto, and specialty cheeses are some goodies you can grab at throwback prices.
+Aldi’s price reductions include not just Thanksgiving dinner favorites like turkey but also charcuterie fixings, and baking essentials.
+Pies, flour, butter, stuffing, potatoes, gravy, prosciutto, and specialty cheeses are some goodies you can also grab at discount prices.

-Aldi’s reduced-price items will be marked with a Thanksgiving Price Rewind sticker.
-Discounts will run through Nov.
-29, so if you want to do some grocery shopping on Black Friday this year (Nov.
-25), you’ll still get 2019-level deals.
+Discounts will start Nov.
+1 and run through the end of 2023, so if you want to do some grocery shopping on Black Friday this year (Nov.
+24), you’ll still be able to enjoy these price reductions.